kevba/blog/content/posts/docker-bridges.md

 ```

 ### Creating the docker network
 The next step is creating a docker network and adding it to the bridge.
-The gateway MUST be the IP of your bridge.If you do anything else, Docker will change the IP of the bridge.
+The gateway MUST be the IP of your bridge.
+If you use anything else, Docker will change the IP of the bridge.

 The name of the network can be anything you like, as long its not is use yet.
 With `docker network ls` all networks are shown.
 ``` bash